-A $6 fee is charged for transcripts requested to be officially sent to a third party.
+A $7 fee (effective June 1, 2018) is charged for transcripts requested to be officially sent to a third party.
 Official transcript requests must include name and address of the official to whom the information is to be mailed, along with a student’s signature as permission to release a record.

 Official transcripts, bearing the College seal, are sent by the registrar directly to the receiver and may not be transmitted by the applicant.
 Ordinarily, transcript requests will be processed and mailed within ten days of the written request.

 Currently enrolled students; non-enrolled students; students who have been separated, dismissed, suspended, expelled, disciplined, withdrawn, or were on a leave of absence may not obtain an official transcript, access to registration for courses, selection of a residence hall room, and/or a diploma if their accounts are not paid in full, as and when due.

 Earned 0 - 29.5 credit hours - FR, First-year student